oktavianidewi/github-data-pipeline/readme.md

 This project utilizes such following tools that I learned from Data Engineering zoomcamp.

-- Google Cloud Storage as the data-lake to store our raw dataset.
+- Google Cloud Storage as the datalake to store our raw dataset.
 - Google BigQuery as the data warehouse.
 - dbt core as the transformation tool to implement data modeling.
 - Prefect to manage and monitor our workflow.